 The ambulance arrived within 15 minutes and, because I got to the hospital so quickly, I was given the clot-busting drug, thrombolysis, which was fantastic.
-The stroke I had was ischemic, meaning I had a clot in my brain, but no bleeding.
+The stroke I had was ischaemic, meaning I had a clot in my brain, but no bleeding.

 An angiogram, where they went through my groin up to my brain with a camera, confirmed that the clot had definitely been broken down.
 The drug worked so well that I was looking forward to play in my cricket grand final two weeks later.
 Yet two days after leaving hospital, I suffered another stroke.

 This time, I waited in Emergency for 6.5 hours and by the time I was seen by a doctor, I had missed the opportunity for thrombolysis.
 I had to be airlifted to a Melbourne hospital, where the plan was for the surgeons to perform a clot retrieval, where I remained for a week.

 The stroke has changed things for me in a few ways.
 I fatigue easily, and suffer from anxiety.
 I can’t play hard contact sports like AFL, which is disappointing, but I do play basketball and cricket.
 I don’t drink as much as I used to.
 I would say I’m more cautious and careful.
 I think I've become more of a sentimental person.
 I want to help educate the community about stroke and help prevent others from having a stroke.